-Page: 6 of 38: Introduction to the Application Process Enrolling in a Qualified Health Plan 6/38 | Exit > Introduction to the Application Process In the Marketplace, consumers are able to complete a single, web-based application to receive an eligibility determination for health insurance coverage and insurance affordability programs (i.e., Medicaid, the Children's Health Insurance Program [CHIP], advance payments of the premium tax credit [APTC], and cost-sharing reductions [CSRs]).
-When completing the application and selecting Marketplace health coverage online, a consumer may use one of three Pathways: - · The Marketplace Pathway (via HealthCare.gov) - The Classic Direct Enrollment Pathway - The Enhanced Direct Enrollment Pathway Please note that, when initiated online, the eligibility and enrollment process is seamless for consumers.
-That is, once an eligibility determination is made (regardless of the Pathway selected), an eligible consumer will immediately be able to begin shopping online for health coverage during the Open Enrollment period or during an SEP.
+Page: 6 of 40: Introduction to the Application Process

+Introduction to the Application Process

+In the Marketplace, consumers are able to complete a single, web-based application to receive an eligibility determination for health insurance coverage and insurance affordability programs (i.e., Medicaid, the Children's Health Insurance Program [CHIP], advance payments of the premium tax credit [APTC], and cost-sharing reductions (CSRs)).

+When completing the application and selecting Marketplace health coverage online, a consumer may use one of three pathways:

+- The Marketplace Pathway (via HealthCare.gov) - The Enhanced Direct Enrollment (EDE) Pathway - The Classic Direct Enrollment (DE) Pathway

+Please note that, when initiated online, the eligibility and enrollment process is seamless for consumers.
+That is, once an eligibility determination is made (regardless of the pathway selected), an eligible consumer will immediately be able to begin shopping online for health coverage during the Open Enrollment period or during an SEP.
 Although eligibility and enrollment are discussed as separate and distinct modules in this training, they should be thought of as a fluid process.

-The online version of this application features a dynamic, "smart" process that is tailored based on the consumer's circumstances, and generally only asks questions that are relevant to that consumer.
-Health Insurance Marketplace Plan Year 2020
+The online version of the Marketplace application features a dynamic, "smart" process that is tailored based on the consumer's circumstances, and generally only asks questions that are relevant to that consumer.
+The Classic DE and EDE Pathways do not require consumers to log in to their HealthCare.gov account (although they can).
+The Classic Direct Enrollment and Enhanced Direct Enrollment Pathways are generally the only way you can assist consumers over the phone.

-Page Text In the Marketplace, consumers are able to complete a single, web-based application to receive an eligibility determination for health insurance coverage and insurance affordability programs (i.e., Medicaid, the Children's Health Insurance Program [CHIP], advance payments of the premium tax credit [APTC], and cost-sharing reductions [CSRs]).
-When completing the application and selecting Marketplace health coverage online, a consumer may use one of three Pathways: The Marketplace Pathway (via HealthCare.gov) The Classic Direct Enrollment Pathway The Enhanced Direct Enrollment Pathway Please note that, when initiated online, the eligibility and enrollment process is seamless for consumers.
-That is, once an eligibility determination is made (regardless of the Pathway selected), an eligible consumer will immediately be able to begin shopping online for health coverage during the Open Enrollment period or during an SEP.
+In the Marketplace, consumers are able to complete a single, web-based application to receive an eligibility determination for health insurance coverage and insurance affordability programs (i.e., Medicaid, the Children's Health Insurance Program [CHIP], advance payments of the premium tax credit [APTC], and cost-sharing reductions [CSRs]).

+When completing the application and selecting Marketplace health coverage online, a consumer may use one of three pathways:

+- The Marketplace Pathway (via HealthCare.gov) - The Enhanced Direct Enrollment (EDE) Pathway - The Classic Direct Enrollment (DE) Pathway

+Please note that, when initiated online, the eligibility and enrollment process is seamless for consumers.
+That is, once an eligibility determination is made (regardless of the pathway selected), an eligible consumer will immediately be able to begin shopping online for health coverage during the Open Enrollment period or during an SEP.
 Although eligibility and enrollment are discussed as separate and distinct modules in this training, they should be thought of as a fluid process.

-The online version of this application features a dynamic, "smart" process that is tailored based on the consumer's circumstances, and generally only asks questions that are relevant to that consumer.
+The online version of the Marketplace application features a dynamic, "smart" process that is tailored based on the consumer's circumstances, and generally only asks questions that are relevant to that consumer.
+The Classic DE and EDE Pathways do not require consumers to log in to their HealthCare.gov account (although they can).
+The Classic Direct Enrollment and Enhanced Direct Enrollment Pathways are generally the only way you can assist consumers over the phone.

-The Marketplace Pathway (via HealthCare.gov) popup text:
+The Marketplace Pathway (via HealthCare.gov)

-In this Pathway, registered agents and brokers help a consumer obtain an eligibility determination and select a plan directly at HealthCare.gov.
+In this pathway, registered agents and brokers help a consumer obtain an eligibility determination and select a plan directly at HealthCare.gov.
 The consumer creates an account, logs in to the site with a consumer account, and "drives" the process; the agent or broker does not log in to HealthCare.gov.
-The Classic Direct Enrollment Pathway popup text:
+Generally, the Marketplace Pathway requires agents and brokers to be sitting side by side with the consumer because the consumer must sign in to HealthCare.gov without sharing his or her log-in credentials with anyone.